simonpioli/viewleaf/readme.md

 - Meeting Rook calendar (currently free/busy only) via [Google Calendar](https://google.com/calendar)
 - Music currently playing on the Sonos
 - Clock/date
 - Latest 'announcement' from Slack.
-Currently set as the most recent post from either Tannoy or Cheshire with '@channel' in the message
+Currently set as the most recent post from either Tannoy or Cheshire with `@channel` in the message
 - Internet up/down via WebSockets

 ## Installation